 The multidisciplinary team (MDT) should follow the management protocol to ensure safety to proceed to increased dietary intake, and some of the team should be appropriately skilled and trained (NICE CG32).
 Monitoring is just as important as treatment itself, and the MDT need to work together to agree the plan each day.

 Best practice is for any service users identified at risk of Refeeding Syndrome to be referred immediately to a Registered Dietitian (Appendix 2) and Pharmacist (Appendix 3), for regular review of doses of electrolytes, and daily blood readings where feasible until the risk has been ameliorated.
 If staff have concerns about dietary intake related to swallowing difficulties or severe communication with food refusal, which can be the case for people with Learning Disabilities (LeDeR 2021) the MDT team should make a prompt referral to Speech and Language Therapy (SLT) to support with safety of textured diets.
 Where provision is unavailable, an incident should be raised.
+Might be worth adding in about LeDeR and aspiration pneumonia risks in LD?

 The MDT should consider mental capacity and work in a timely manner to support best-interest decisions where appropriate to offer safe therapeutic intervention.
 Deprivation of Liberties should not prevent service users from accessing refeeding syndrome care plans to ensure safe reintroduction of nutrition.